UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ### An UPPMAX account

-Another [prerequisite for using Bianca](#prerequisites-for-using-bianca)

-Additionally, you must have a personal UPPMAX user account.
+Another [prerequisite for using Bianca](#prerequisites-for-using-bianca) is that you must have a personal UPPMAX user account.
 This is separate from your SUPR account.
 See the user account application page if you do not have one.